Darlington Personal Injury Solicitors – No Win No Fee Claims

 Below we look at the most common types of claims we see but do remember this is not an exhaustive list of the types of claims we can handle.

 Claiming for an industrial diseases

-Highlighting the scale of the problem in the UK, there are estimated to be 1.2 million people who are suffering from some form of industrial disease or sickness caused by their work.
+Highlighting the scale of the problem in the UK, there are estimated to be 1.2 million people suffering from some form of industrial disease or sickness caused by their work.
 Annually, a further 13,500 people are newly affected by industrial diseases.

 Claiming for medical negligence

-Clinical negligence refers to circumstances where you have been harmed in some way due to the negligent action, or the malpractice of a medical professional.
+Clinical negligence refers to circumstances where you have been harmed in some way due to the negligent action or the malpractice of a medical professional.
 The harm could have been caused by (or the claim made against) anyone from a doctor or nurse to a dentist or surgeon.
 It may also be the case that a health authority, clinical commissioning group, or a private healthcare provider was responsible (and thus liable) for your injury.